DPapararo/FlashMandelNG/README.md

 support, it can have better compatibility under emulated environments like QEMU.

 ..so what version is the faster  one?
-On  a  G4  latest  FlashMandelNG  Altivec versions  are about 3x faster than FPU version because it processes 4 pixels per time! ..but it's also less accurate due Float32  single  precision  calculations (limited  by  hardware)  vs  Float64  FPU doubles, so for deep zooms you need to switch sooner to higher precision GMP Library math calculations.
+On  a  G4  latest  FlashMandelNG  Altivec version is really much faster than FPU version because it processes 4 pixels per time! ..but it's also less accurate due 'float32' single precision  calculations (limited  by  hardware) vs 'float64'  FPU doubles, so for deep zooms you need to switch sooner to higher precision GMP Library math calculations.

-In version 4.5 I have introduced A1222/Tabor compatiiblity with full SPE support sadly report from different testers is negative.
-I'll wait for a compiler fix to
+In version 5.1 I have introduced an A1222/Tabor compatiiblity 'wrapper' function
-correct procuce SPE binaries.
+to enable SPE instructions only for core calcs.
+I'll wait for a new OS4 SDK with full support for 'A1222' and compiler fixes to enable generation of SPE binaries for all sources of project and not only two core Mandelbrot and Julia functions.
+At this time SPE instructions use scalar capability,  but in future I can enable SPE vector instructions, just like done with Altivec version,  in this case with only one instruction per cycle instead four,  but with much better precision due float64 vs float32 datatypes involved.

 About precision, one of main features of FlashMandel,  is  the  ability  to  use arbitrary precision math.
 To archieve this I used GMP library, Edgar did a great